min69u/Reforestation/README.md

-## Why did the banana go to the doctor?
-He was not "peeling" well.
+## Why do birds fly south for the winter?
+Because it's too far to walk.